trofi/trofi.github.io.gen/posts/274-xmms2-flac-hangup-fix.md

 find was a 3 minutes 57 seconds long sample.
 Not too long, but long enough to avoid whole system bisection.

-Instead I ran `./xmms2d --verbose` and started playing the sample problematic.
+Instead, I ran `./xmms2d --verbose` and started playing the sample problematic.
 Once it was over 4 minutes `xmms2`'s debug logs started growing rapidly with error like: